nchaulet/node-geocoder/README.md

   * For `reverse`, you can use additional parameters from https://wiki.openstreetmap.org/wiki/Nominatim#Parameters_2
   * You should specify a specific `user-agent` or `referrer` header field as required by https://wiki.openstreetmap.org/wiki/Nominatim_usage_policy
+* `locationiq` : LocationIQGeocoder.
+Supports address geocoding and reverse geocoding just like openstreetmap but does require only a locationiq api key to be set.
+  * For `geocode` you can use simple `q` parameter or an object containing th edifferent parameters defined here: http://locationiq.org/#docs
+  * For `reverse`, you can pass over `{lat, lon}` and additional parameters defined in http://locationiq.org/#docs
+  * No need to specify referer or email addresses, just locationiq api key, note that there are rate limits!
 * `mapquest` : MapQuestGeocoder.
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `openmapquest` : Open MapQuestGeocoder (based on OpenStreetMapGeocoder).
 Supports address geocoding and reverse geocoding.
 Needs an apiKey
 * `agol` : ArcGis Online Geocoding service.
 Supports geocoding and reverse.
 Requires a client_id & client_secret and 'https' http adapter